| A balance

 used in your business are fixed assets and are depreciated over

-- Machinery used in
+time.
+Machinery used in

 your plant to produce your product are fixed assets and are depreciated